MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/initializing-client-applications.md

 ### Modifiers specific to confidential client applications

-The modifiers you can set that are specific to a confidential client application builder can be found in the `ConfidentialClientApplicationBuilder` class.
+The modifiers specific to a confidential client application builder can be found in the `ConfidentialClientApplicationBuilder` class.
 The different methods can be found in the [Azure SDK for .NET documentation](/dotnet/api/microsoft.identity.client.confidentialclientapplicationbuilder).

 Modifiers such as `.WithCertificate(X509Certificate2 certificate)` and `.WithClientSecret(string clientSecret)` are mutually exclusive.
-If you provide both, MSAL will throw a meaningful exception.
+If you provide both, MSAL throws a meaningful exception.

 ### Example of usage of modifiers